PLAN YOUR VISIT

 To visit us, take 22nd street west headed to I-264 West.
 Turn right at the final light before the highway (there is a big Virginia MOCA sign).
 Directly ahead is our parking lot.

-Even an accidental bump can be a big deal for the artwork.
-So, to keep the work protected, we can't allow large bags, bulky items, or backpacks in the gallery.
-Plan to visit light.
+Even an accidental bump can be a big deal for an artwork.
+So, to keep the art protected, we can’t allow large bags, bulky items, umbrellas, or backpacks inside the galleries.
+Small back purses may be slung on your side or carried in front.
+Strollers are welcome with items carefully stowed under or in the carriage.

 We strive to make the art experience welcoming to everyone and accessible in many forms.

 We have portable gallery chairs you can carry with you—they weigh less than 2 pounds!
-The Museum is also fully wheelchair accessible.
+The Museum is also wheelchair accessible.
+A couple non-motorized wheelchairs are available for loan on a first-come-first-served basis.

 TROUBLE NAVIGATING STAIRS?